K-brock/Crowdstrike-Falcon-Spotlight-Email-Alerter/README.md

 # **CrowdStrike Falcon Spotlight Email Sender** 🛡️
 > ⚠️ This tool is personally developed and is not supported, maintained, or endorsed by CrowdStrike.
+Use at your own risk, or do not use.

 *Using Falcon Spotlight with a manual patching process?
 No MDM either!?
 How much time are you spending reaching out to users informing them which software they need to update?*